gzigzigzeo/grid_fu/README.md

 Inspired by discussion at: https://github.com/evilmartians/slashadmin/issues/3.
 Rails table renderer that tries to be DRY & flexible.

+NB!: WIP, experimental, so do not rely on it until u see this warning.

 ## Usage

 Somwhere in your view: